xenedium/RotN_cheat/README.md

 # RotN_cheat
-External cheat for Bloodstained Ritual of the Night
+External cheat for Bloodstained Ritual of the Night (Money only)